 So, what can you do?
 If you’ve been trying to steer clear of drugs and alcohol and you slipped or you think you’re about to relapse, what can you reasonably do to head back in the right direction?

 1 – Stop a Relapse in Its Tracks

 By returning to treatment, you can stop a relapse from progressing to active addiction.
 So, even if you let the drug tempt you again, you still have a choice to curb this detour.
 You don’t have to get far off of the recovery path at all.
-But you do need to return to your treatment resources and support systems to revitalize your goals and positive habits.
 So, reach back out for help as soon as possible.

 2 – Know and Avoid Your Triggers